-Office, Medical: An establishment (including any room, studio, clinic, suite, or building) where individuals licensed in the State practice medicine, osteopathy, dentistry, chiropractic, podiatry, physical therapy, psychiatry, clinical psychology, or other health-related professions on an out-patient basis.
-This does not include a hospital, veterinary service, or animal hospital.
+Office, Medical:-Any An establishment (including any room, studio, clinic, suite-, or building wherein) where individuals licensed in the State practice medicine, osteopathy, dentistry, chiropractic, podiatry, physical therapy, psychiatry, clinical psychology, or other health-related professions on an out-patient basis.
+A medical office shall This does not be deemed to include a hospital, veterinary service-, or animal hospital.